-- Minimum of 70 weekly patrols during spring/summer months and a minimum 10 weekly patrols off-season. - The park enforcement unit will participate in Friday and Saturday evening Police on Park Patrol (POPP) patrols weekly from Victoria Day to Labour
+Minimum of 70 weekly patrols during spring/summer months and a minimum 10 weekly patrols off-season.

-Day.
-The unit will also provide an extra weekend POPP patrol on Sunday's of long-weekends over this period.

-- Officers will patrol on a rotation, guided by call/complaint data (i.e. high complaint parks will receive increased patrols).
+- The park enforcement unit will participate in Friday and Saturday evening Police on Park Patrol (POPP) patrols weekly from Victoria Day to Labour Day.
+The unit will also provide an extra weekend POPP patrol on Sunday's of long-weekends over this period. - Officers will patrol on a rotation, guided by call/complaint data (i.e. high complaint parks will receive increased patrols).
 Officers will not be stationed (static) at parks. - Officers will respond to calls based on the nature of the call, with life safety issues taking first priority, property damage second and regulatory complaints last (i.e. parking).
-The parks unit will use the progressive enforcement methodology, except in the case of serious violations resulting in damage/injury or regulatory type offences like parking.
+The parks unit will use our progressive enforcement methodology, except in the case of serious violations resulting in damage/injury or regulatory type offences like parking.

 It is recommended that this program be funded using the tax rate stabilization reserve for the duration of the pilot.
-Staff will provide an update on the effectiveness of the program to the 2023 Budget Committee.
+Staff will provide annual monitoring to Council and bring a final assessment of the program's effectiveness to the 2024 Budget Committee, including details of ongoing funding requirements.

+Figure 3 Park Enforcement Unit

+Supervisor Two-year contract (term of pilot program)

+MCO - Parks officer May 1 - September 30 Maximum of 12

+(temporary full-time

+seasonal staff)

+October 1 - April 30 Maximum of 4 (part-time,

+24 hours/week staff)

+Service Levels

-Figure 3 Park Enforcement Unit Supervisor Two year contract (term of pilot program) MCO - Parks officer May 1 - September 30 Maximum of 12 (temporary full-time October 1 - April 30 seasonal staff) Maximum of 4 (part-time, μσ 24 hours/week staff) Service Levels Patrols/Week (May 1 - September 30) Minimum 70 per week MES POPP patrols provided weekly (Friday and Saturday) between Victoria Day and Labour Day.
-Additional Sunday patrol added on long-weekends Parking enforcement in and around parks Special events as needed Patrols/Week (October 1 - April 30) Minimum 10 per week (including storm ponds) Parking enforcement in and around parks Special events as needed
+Patrols/Week (May 1 - Minimum 70 per week

+September 30) MES POPP patrols provided weekly (Friday and Saturday) between Victoria Day and Labour Day.
+Additional Sunday patrol added on long-weekends

+Parking enforcement in and around parks

+Special events as needed

+Patrols/Week (October 1 - April 30) Minimum 10 per week (including storm ponds)

+Parking enforcement in and around parks

+Special events as needed